Setting Up Salesforce OAuth for Pardot API Authentication

 - Review the different Salesforce OAuth flows to determine which one is the best fit for your integration.
-Which OAuth flow to use is the singular most important and impactful decision to make.
+The OAuth flow to select depends on the specific requirements of your product.

 - If you are leveraging a third-party integration to Pardot, then please reach out to the provider to confirm their migration plans.
 Depending on the provider, they may provide a connected app for you to install or may expect you to set up the connected app.

-- If you have integrations that span Pardot and Sales Cloud, then consider just using one connected app to help remove complexity.
-The connected app framework allows you to add multiple scopes enabling access to both Pardot and Sales Cloud endpoints using the same authentication.
+- If you have integrations that span Pardot and Sales Cloud, then consider just using one connected app to help reduce complexity.
+The connected app framework allows you to add multiple scopes enabling access to both Pardot and Sales Cloud endpoints using the same access token.

-- For best traceability, consider leveraging a unique user per integration.
+- For ease of traceability, consider leveraging a unique user per integration.
 Having a different user per integration makes it easier to see what traffic is being created by which integration.

 - Review the supplemental help documentation to see what other features the connected app framework provides.
 A few items you may want to consider: restricting the users who can access a connected app, restricting the IPs that can authenticate to an app, and learning how to remove access in case an integration becomes a problem.

 Hopefully, you now feel confident in updating your Pardot API integrations to leverage Salesforce OAuth flows and creating new integrations that use them as well.
 More importantly, you now have more knowledge to help prepare for the Pardot User Migration due by the Spring ’21 release.
-I also recommend learning more about all the great Connected App capabilities and Salesforce OAuth options as there’s a lot we couldn’t cover in this blog.
+I also recommend learning more about all the great Connected App capabilities and Salesforce OAuth options as there is a lot we couldn’t cover in this blog post.